Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 The Great Jack O'Lantern Blaze — Croton-on-Hudson, Westchester County

-For more than 30 nights in September, October and November, families can marvel at more than 7,000 hand-carved, illuminated jack o' lanterns displayed all over the 18th-century grounds of Van Cortlandt Manor.
+For nearly 50 nights in September, October, and November, families can marvel at more than 7,000 hand-carved, illuminated jack o' lanterns displayed all over the 18th-century grounds of Van Cortlandt Manor.
 In addition to traditional pumpkin heads, there are dinosaurs, snakes, giant spider webs, the Headless Horseman, and a menagerie of life-sized animals, all cleverly assembled from carved pumpkins.
 Eerie sound effects and mood lighting enhance the experience.
 Check out our in-depth review of the Great Jack O'Lantern Blaze from past (repeat) visits by Mommy Poppins staff.
 Tickets for popular times are already selling out, so get yours soon if you want to go.

 Six Flags Annual Fright Fest — Jackson, New Jersey